HOW TO ORGANIZE A SHOW

 The organizer/organization bringing Tom in assumes all costs of obtaining and using a venue, sound equipment, engineer....

 Tom does not travel with a sound system.

 Sound: When sound support is required, it is the sole responsibility of the host to provide.
 The venue provides the engineer to set up and run the equipment.
 If there is cost, it is assumed by the venue.
-It does not come from the performer’s share of the gate if that is how Tom am being paid.
-If we are using sound support, he requires 2 mics.
+It does not come from the performer’s share of the gate if that is how Tom is being paid.
+If we are using sound support, he requires 2 mics, unless he patches into the system.
 3 mics are necessary if he has a back up vocalist, but we will know that well before the show.
 The sound check should be done before the audience arrives, one to 1 1/2 hrs before the start time. ***Note***: Outdoor concerts require sound support!!!
 There are birds, dogs barking, cars, lawnmowers, frogs, mosquitos, and the great outdoors that carry sound away.
 Mosquitoes are very bothersome to the audience and often carry them away.

 House Concerts: House concerts are a very popular venue and a favorite one of Tom's because of their intimacy.
 They are often preceded by a potluck, or desserts are offered at intermission.
 A mid-afternoon concert might be followed by an optional shared meal.
 The importance of house concerts is that they provide a venue when there is not an established venue available.
 A house concert is an affordable way for the host or organization to support a musician, and/or gather folks together around a particular cause that aligns with the musician’s offerings.

 - Publicity: Tom will draft a poster and/or email for you to send out to your list.